 Duty holders may carry out the fire risk assessment, however they will also have to consider whether they have the skills, knowledge, qualifications and experience to do so.

-To view the IFE Fire Risk Assessors register visit: www.ife.org.uk
+The IFE Fire Risk Assessors register is available to view at: www.ife.org.uk

-Note- Duty holders are legally responsible for ensuring that any consultant they employ to conduct a fire risk assessment is competent to do so on their behalf.
+Note- Duty holders and responsible persons are legally responsible, for ensuring that any consultant they employ to conduct a fire risk assessment, is competent to do so on their behalf.

 A fire risk assessment is a practical exercise aimed at evaluating the risk from fire, and to consider the safety of people in the event of a fire.

 It involves an organised and methodical look at the premises, the activities within the premises, the type of occupants, the fire hazards, the potential for a fire to occur, and the harm it could cause to people.
 The existing fire safety measures in the premises are evaluated to establish whether they are adequate enough, or if more needs to be done.

 The fire safety measures evaluated in the assessment include fire alarm systems , emergency lighting systems, escape routes, portable and fixed firefighting equipment, fire safety signage, staff training and standards of fire safety management.